guptaanu412/example-course-specs/template.md

 >
 > Include sample code.

-## Step 4: What will the learner do along the way?
+## Step 4: What will the student do along the way?

 Exercise: description (can be point-form).